tzaeschke/phtree-cpp/README.md

 ##### Distance function

-Nearest neighbor queries can also use custom distance metrics, such as L1 distance.
-Note that this returns a special iterator that provides a function to get the distance of the current entry:
+Nearest neighbor queries can also use other distance metrics, such as L1 or Chebyshev distance.
+Note that the query returns a special iterator that provides a function to get the distance of the current entry:

 ```C++
 #include "phtree/phtree.h"